aspectra-js/aspectra/README.md

-Retrieve current contexts and injects them.
+Injects the current set of registered contexts into the decorated class field.